jaylencheng/jaylencheng.github.io/_posts/2022-10-25-Typicality.md

 $$

 so the probability almostly distributed in the typical set.
-We can calculate a lower bound of $\mathcal{A}$ by the property that the distribution in a typical set is uniform:
+We can calculate a lower bound of $\mathcal{A}$by the property that the distribution in a typical set is uniform: